Pinterest's stock has plummeted this year as the social media company grapples with slowing growth and advertising competition.

 Context

-The trend of activist investors taking stakes in struggling tech companies has been a recurring theme in recent years, with Elliott Management also previously investing in companies like AT&T and Sony.
-Media outlets have been closely watching Pinterest's struggles, with CNBC and Bloomberg reporting on the company's slowing growth and advertising competition.
-Other outlets like The Wall Street Journal and Reuters have also covered the company's efforts to revamp its business model and improve user engagement.
+The trend of activist investors taking stakes in struggling tech companies has been on the rise, with Elliott Management's move mirroring similar investments in companies like AT&T and Sony.
+Media outlets have been closely monitoring Pinterest's struggles, with CNBC reporting on the company's declining growth and advertising competition.
+Other outlets, such as Bloomberg and The Wall Street Journal, have also weighed in on the implications of Elliott Management's investment.

 Related Topics